By Rick Steves

-City Park (Parco Civico Villa Ciani): The park’s centerpiece, the Villa Ciani, houses a fine-arts museum.
+City Park (Parco Civico Villa Ciani): The park's centerpiece, the Villa Ciani, houses a fine-arts museum.
 Sprawling from here along the lake is a lush park filled with modern art and exotic trees from around the world.
 Its water gate evokes the 19th century, when this was the private domain of aristocrats.
 The flower beds are organized to show off maximum color all year long.
-If the weather’s nice, stow your guidebook and remember you’re on vacation as you explore this ingeniously landscaped, people-friendly space.
-It’s lit at night and particularly good for a late, romantic stroll.
+If the weather's nice, explore this ingeniously landscaped, people-friendly space (and remember – you're on vacation).
+It's lit at night and particularly good for a late, romantic stroll.

 From the city park, walk back to the town center along the...

-Waterfront: This lovely promenade may get even nicer in coming years, as the city is considering barring car traffic along this stretch of the lakefront.
-For now, the busy street is closed off to traffic only on Friday and Saturday evenings from late June through August (after 20:30), when you'll find concerts and events in full swing.
+Waterfront: This lovely promenade gets even nicer on Friday and Saturday evenings from late June through August (after 20:30), when the busy street is closed off to traffic and you'll find concerts and events in full swing.

 On the right, the casino's top-floor restaurant overlooks the lake.
 If it's open, ride the glass elevatore up and down for a fun and free view.
 Then continue strolling through the arcade or under the mulberry trees (a favorite of silk worms, dating from the time when silk was a local industry) until you reach the tourist information office and the boat dock.
 On the way, you'll pass several places to rent paddleboats.